cylc/cylc-flow/README.md

 * Optional web-based graphical user interface (GUI) provided by ([cylc-uiserver](https://github.com/cylc/cylc-uiserver)).
 * On the `master` branch in the source code.

-The first official Cylc 8 release will follow the stabilisation of the release-candidate.
+The first official Cylc 8 release will follow the stabilisation of the release candidates.
 Until then we recommend the latest Cylc 7 versions for production use.

 [Installation](https://cylc.github.io/cylc-doc/latest/html/installation.html) |